membraneframework/membrane_live_compositor_plugin/README.md

   ]
 end
 ```

+Since parts of this package are implemented in Rust, you need to have a Rust installation to compile this package.
+You can get one [here](https://rustup.rs/)

 To compile on macOS, first get and compile [Google ANGLE](https://github.com/google/angle/blob/main/doc/DevSetup.md) with `is_component_build = false` and place the resulting `libEGL.dylib` and `libGLESv2.dylib` in the root of this package.

 ## Usage